Louisiana Revised Statutes 15:170 – Disciplinary action; sanctions of district public defenders; just cause; hearing

 (10) Using fraudulent, coercive, or dishonest practices or misrepresentation or demonstrating incompetence, untrustworthiness, or financial irresponsibility in the conduct of business such as might endanger the public.

-D.(1) Upon receipt of a request for a hearing, the board shall appoint a five- member hearing committee made up of five board members.
+D.(1) Upon receipt of a request for a hearing, the board shall appoint a five-member hearing committee made up of five board members.

 (2) The board shall designate the chairman of the hearing committee, who shall function as the presiding officer of the hearing.

 (3) The chairman of the hearing committee shall designate an attorney to present evidence in support of the proposed job action.
-The attorney may be the supervisor requesting the job action or his designee or another attorney currently providing indigent defender services appointed by the board for that purpose.
+The attorney may be the supervisor requesting the job action or his designee or another attorney currently providing indigent defender services appointed by the office for that purpose.

 (4) The hearing committee shall conduct a hearing on the matter within thirty days after receipt of the written request.